CVincent0907/ip/docs/README.md

 ```
 Expected outcome:
 ```
-Hello!
-How can I assist you today?
+Hi !
+I am TearIT !
+How can I help you ?
 ```

 ### Exiting the Application